 General profile fields

-The General profile fields will contain your basic personal information, such as your name, contact information, and Department Title.
+The general profile fields will contain your basic personal information, such as your name, pronouns, contact information, and department title.
 Your department title should be your specific title related to that department (e.g. Associate Professor).
 If you have other titles, you can include those in the “About” field.

-- Save your profile in order to use the External Website field.
+- Save your profile to use the External website field

-- Enter in a Website Title and paste in the site’s address into the Website URL field.
+- Enter a Website title and paste the site’s address into the Website URL field

 CV and education fields

 The CV field will allow you to add a downloadable link to your CV on your profile.
 While the Education field will allow you to describe your past educational experience and any credentials you have earned.
-In order to add a CV link to your profile, please follow the instructions below:
+To add a CV link to your profile, please follow the instructions below:

-The About field will allow you to add content, such as a biography of yourself and a summary of the work that you do.
+The About field will allow you to add content, such as a biography of yourself and a summary of your work.
 You can also use the About field to add your full department titles and affiliations to your profile.

-The Research field will allow you to highlight your specific research areas as well as any current and past research initiatives you are or have been involved with.
+The Research field will allow you to highlight your specific research areas and any current and past research initiatives you have been involved with.

 The Publications field will allow you to highlight any publications you have contributed towards.
-This can be used as an extension of the Research field above, which will allow you to provide a summary of your work as well as provide a listing of your publications.
+This can be used as an extension of the Research field above, allowing you to provide a summary of your work and a listing of your publications.

 Adding a link to external publications

-The Awards field can be used to highlight any awards and/or achievements you may have received during your career.
+The Awards field can highlight any awards and/or achievements you may have received.